-Community Entry Services (CES) provides lifelong, comprehensive supports and services to adults with intellectual and developmental disabilities and acquired brain injuries.
-CES owns and operates accessible, affordable housing options and provides adults day services and vocational opportunities for adults with disabilities.
+Community Entry Services (CES) provides lifelong, comprehensive support and services to adults with intellectual and developmental disabilities and acquired brain injuries.
+CES owns and operates accessible, affordable housing options and provides adult day services and vocational opportunities for adults with disabilities.

 Community Entry Services is a leading advocacy and service organization for adults with intellectual and developmental disabilities and acquired brain injuries in Wyoming.

 Visionary Gary Hudson founded CES in 1975.
 He wanted to establish a premier service provider for people with disabilities in Wyoming.
 His goal was to help individuals make their own life choices while being valued, respected, and contributing members of their community.

 CES still follows Gary’s mission of being dedicated to empowering people with disabilities to maximize independence and to lead satisfying productive lives in the community.